oVirt/ovirt-site/source/node/vdsm-node-integration.html.md

 management_server_fingerprint:

-This is the RHEVM CA certificate fingerprint, as it is produced by executing on RHEVM/Engine machine
+This is the RHEVM CA certificate fingerprint, as it is produced by executing on RHEVM/Engine machine:

+grep SSLCACertificateFile /etc/httpd/conf.d/ssl.conf

-'grep SSLCACertificateFile /etc/httpd/conf.d/ssl.conf' 'openssl x509 -fingerprint -in /etc/pki/ovirt-engine/apache-ca.pem'
+openssl x509 -fingerprint -in /etc/pki/ovirt-engine/apache-ca.pem

 An example: